 Raptors: Coexisting with Wildlife

-Any raptor that remains on the ground is obviously debilitated in some way, but never forget that even a grounded raptor is a dangerous animal.
+Any raptor who remains on the ground is obviously debilitated in some way, but never forget that even a grounded raptor can be dangerous.

 - Leather gloves.